FreePeak/cortex/examples/README.md

 - **sse-server**: An HTTP/SSE-based MCP server example
 - **multi-protocol**: A server that supports both stdio and HTTP protocols

+## Integration Examples

+The `integration` directory contains examples of embedding Cortex in other applications:

+- **pocketbase**: Demonstrates how to integrate Cortex with PocketBase

 ## Tool Provider Examples

 The `providers` directory contains example tool providers that can be used with the Cortex platform: